garwin00/LectureNotes/ixd102-wk2-lecturenotes.md

 Writing systems.

-- a is for ox - developing glyphs from egyption to greek
-- from cuneiform to papyrus to parchment
+a is for ox - developing glyphs from egyption to greek Developed from cuneiform to papyrus to parchment

 ## Type Specimen Poster